Emory University School of Medicine

 Clinical Medicine

-Fellows will have the opportunity to work approximately 8 shifts per month as a clinical instructor at Grady Memorial Hospital.
+Fellows will have the opportunity to work approximately 8 shifts per month as a clinical instructor at an Emory Healthcare site.
 Fellows would also cover 12 on-call shifts per year (sick call only).
 Fellows are encouraged to participate in all faculty activities within the Emory Department of Emergency Medicine.

 Graduate Education